-An archaeological assessment was carried out on the proposed project site-specific area by an experienced and qualified Archaeologist - Dr. John Kinahan.
-The archaeological study, issued on the 10 May 2021, reviewed that an average significance of heritage values was found (refer to Appendix D for the detailed assessment report).
+An archaeological assessment was carried out on the proposed project site-specific area by an experienced and qualified Archaeologist - Dr John Kinahan.
+The archaeological study, issued on 10 May 2021, reviewed that the average significance of heritage value was found (refer to Appendix F for the detailed assessment report).
 In the unlikely event of a possible archaeological find, a Standard Operating Procedure (SOP) called a "chance-find" procedure outlined in the EMP should be utilised.